davidpatrickrose/au-limitation/README.md

 Here is an example of language importing the full limitation of liability.

-> Provider [limits liability as much as the law allows](http://lawpatch.org) to Customer for the Services, including liabilities caused by:
+> Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">limits liability as much as the law allows</a> to Customer for the Services, including liabilities caused by:
 - data loss;
 - software security vulnerabilities; and
 - accessibility of any software or data.